Azure/terraform-azurerm-avm-ptn-alz-connectivity-hub-and-spoke-vnet/README.md

   - `private_link_private_dns_zones_regex_filter` - (Optional) An object with the following fields:
     - `enabled` - (Optional) Should regex filtering be enabled?
 Default `false`.
     - `regex_filter` - (Optional) The regex filter pattern.
 Default `{regionName}|{regionCode}`.
+  - `virtual_network_link_overrides` - (Optional) A map of virtual network link overrides.
+The key is the the Private DNS Zone map key from the `private_link_private_dns_zones` or `private_link_private_dns_zones_additional` variables.
+For the full list please check out the varaible declaration at https://github.com/Azure/terraform-azurerm-avm-ptn-network-private-link-private-dns-zones/blob/main/variables.tf
+    - `name` - (Optional) The name of the virtual network link to override the default name.
+    - `resolution_policy` - (Optional) The resolution policy for the Virtual Network Link.
+Possible value are `Default` and `NxDomainRedirect`.
   - `tags` - (Optional) A map of tags to apply to the private DNS zones.

 ## Private DNS Resolver